These two adjacent shopping malls in the Siam Square area offer shoppers two very different shopping experiences.

 Siam Discovery Mall, owned and operated by the same folks as neighboring Siam Center and mega mall Siam Paragon, is a small, typical shopping mall with mostly mid- to high-end shops including Adidas, Armani Exchange, Miss Sixty, The North Face and Shu Umera.

 Like all other Thai shopping malls, Siam Discovery has its share of food and beverage outlets, including a Starbucks, an Au Bon Pain, an Outback Steakhouse and an Ootoya.
 It also houses Madame Tussauds on the 5th floor.
-Siam Discovery is not a particularly notable shopping mall on its own, but it’s a very pleasant mall and since it’s connected to Siam Center and MBK (via an elevated walkway), it’s worth a visit if you’re in the area and enjoy shopping.
+Siam Discovery is not a particularly notable shopping mall on its own, but it’s a very pleasant mall and since it’s connected to Siam Center and MBK (via an elevated walkway), it’s worth a visit if you’re in the area to enjoy the shopping.

 How to Get There: Take either line of the Skytrain to Siam station.
 Look for the exit marked Siam Center and walk through that mall to Siam Discovery next door.
 Or, take the Skytrain to National Stadium and follow the walkways to Siam Discovery.